Flash-X/Milhoja/docs/DevGuide/howto_datapacket_generator.rst

 HERE ARE MY NOTES ON TRYING TO SETUP CGKIT FOR SUMMIT WITHOUT THE USE OF ANACONDA

+08/09/2023:
 I started by creating an empty virtual environment.
 Tried to install the most up to date versions of the packages that cg-kit needs to no avail.
 I tried installing the versions that CG-Kit specifies to no avail.
 Keep running into the same issues with numpy, either Cythonize fails, or MATHLIB env variable is not set.
 Cython is installed and its the correct one that CG-Kit uses so I'm not sure why the cythonizing is failing for installing numpy.
 Will continue troubleshooting tomorrow.

+08/10/2023:
+Jared suggested that the problem might be the compiler, since numpy was throwing what seemed to be compiler errors.
+It seems like numpy was trying to compile in order to install itself.
+Swapping to gcc instead of using the nvidia compiler suite ended up fixing the issue.
+Now I have a consistent way to setup cgkit on a python virtual environment.